 For more information on the Queen’s Nursing Institute, click here.

-Livewell Southwest have a total of seven nurses who have been awarded the prestigious title of Queen’s Nurse …
+Livewell Southwest have a number of nurses who have been awarded the prestigious title of Queen’s Nurse …

 Jo said: “After qualifiying as a district nurse and getting my master’s degree, becoming a Queen’s Nurse was my next aspiration.
 The Queens Nursing Institute champions the role of district nurses and its vision is to achieve high-quality community-based care by promoting excellence, innovation and reform.”